 Russell Higgins ’81

 Russell was appointed to the board by the UCC Association.
 He’s president of Mandarin Creek Developments and a principal of MacPherson Builders Limited, a builder of low-rise residential housing projects.
-Among his many involvements at UCC, he’s a member of the UCC Association Council and is past chair of the Council of 1829.
+Among his many involvements at UCC, he was a member of the UCC Association Council and is past chair of the Council of 1829.
 Russell and his wife June have one son, Simon ’16.

 David I. Richardson ’59